Entanglement redistribution of hyperon-antihyperon pair via sequential decay: Discussions and experimental prospects

 It is also noted that the upper boundary of daughter system goes never down to the corresponding concurrence and negativity of the mother system.
-The discord of daughter system always has the possibility to increase during decay processes, even the hyperons produced in the electron–positron annihilation are unpolarized, as shown in lower panel of Fig.~\ref{fig:psi2SXi_test}.
+The discord of daughter system always has the possibility to increase during decay processes, even the hyperons produced in the electron–positron annihilation are unpolarized, as shown by the upper boundary and phase-space-averaged values in Fig.~\ref{fig:psi2SXi_test}(c).

+For experimental prospects, BESIII experiment has already accumulated a world-leading sample of 10 billion $J/\psi$ events and 2.7 billion $\psi(2S)$ events.
+As demonstrated in recent hyperon studies of the multi-dimensional angular analysis~\cite{BESIII:2021ypr, BESIII:2023drj, BESIII:2025dke}, these datasets provide sufficient statistics to determine the elements of spin density matrix with high precision.
+It is feasible to experimentally observe entanglement redistribution and autodistillation in $e^+e^- \to J/\psi \to \Xi (\to \Lambda \pi)~\bar{\Xi} (\to \bar{\Lambda}\pi)$ process by using extreme values and phase-space-averaged quantities as tools.
+Looking forward, the proposed STCF is expected to deliver a luminosity two orders of magnitude higher than BESIII, potentially collecting trillions of $J/\psi$ events~\cite{Achasov:2023gey}.
+Such an unprecedented dataset would enable a precise probe of entangled hyperon systems and the more subtle manifestations of quantum discord in particle physics, potentially offering deeper insights into the strong interaction in the non-perturbative regime.